-- Public transportation is often times much easier and cheaper than driving and parking in a busy city.
+- Public transportation is oftentimes much easier and cheaper than driving and parking in a busy city.
 While in San Francisco, we drove into the city on Sunday when street parking is free.
 But we took the train into the city later in the week to save on excessive Bay Area parking fees.
 Weekly passes may save money if traveling in a city for multiple days.

 - Prepay for City Parking.
 We love to use the free Spot Angels app to find the least expensive parking spots in cities.
 Prepaying for parking will sometimes save even more.

-- Zoos and musuems for free.
+- Zoos and museums for free.
 We use our existing zoo membership at Western North Carolina Nature Center to get free or discounted admission to other zoos and science museums throughout the country.
 Our membership costs less than $100 per year for two adults and we get reciprocal benefits at both ASTC and AZA locations.
-It has provided us many days of free activities.
+It has provided us with many days of free activities.

 - If you must do a paid activity, then check for deals online.
-Big attractions are often part of a CityPass or combination package deals.
+Big attractions are often part of a CityPass or combination package deal.
 If you plan to do more than one paid activity in a city, the City Pass may offer substantial savings.